Purpose

 - Reworked engine start code to fix oddities, add a bit of cranking-to-startup time realism and implemented engine “momentum” to allow for engine in-air restarts via windmilling

-- Added vacuum pumps to all engines
+- Limited vacuum pumps to engines 2&3

 Flight Model: